 A telephone consultation can be a really helpful way of exploring further what it is you hope to get out of counselling, the way in which you most like to work and therefore the style of counselling that might be best suited to you:

 Telephone consultation – up to half an hour telephone conversation with a highly qualified therapist the cost of this is £15.00.

-To arrange a telephone consultation please call 01371 876641 or complete the telephone assessment form.
+To arrange a telephone consultation please call 01371 876641 or complete the form to the left of this page.
 Consultation will take place within the following 48 hours.